 The Honda 2200w generator has met its match in the Briggs & Stratton P2200.

 Both the Honda 2200w generator and Briggs & Stratton P2200 feature advanced 4-stroke engines for a peak power output of 2200 watts.
 The Honda has a continuous rated output of 1800 watts, while the Briggs & Stratton is slightly less at 1700 watts.

 It’s worth noting that for both generators, we’re talking about invertor generator technology, which produces smoother power for sensitive electronics (such as laptops and smart devices).

 The Honda 2200w generator weighs in at 21kg, while the Briggs & Stratton P2200 comes in slightly heavier at 24kg.
-The Briggs & Stratton also includes a carry handle designed for two people to easily share the load when moving the generator.
+The Briggs & Stratton also includes a carry handle designed for two people (if required) to easily share the load when moving the generator.

 The Briggs & Stratton P2200 operates at 58dB, which is quieter than normal conversation, so it blends into the background.
 The challenge here is that Honda has used a different measurement to rate the Honda 2200w generator, so we can’t easily compare the volume.
 But we can tell you it’s rated at LwA 91dB(A), which they promise is “whisper quiet”.

 The Honda 2200w generator has a built-in Eco Throttle, which adjusts the engine speed to meet the load demand.
 With its 4-litre fuel tank and the Eco Throttle switched on at 1/4 output, the Honda EU22i can run for up to 8 hours continuously.